ICARUS-Q: Integrated Control and Readout Unit for Scalable Quantum Processors: Implementation

 and

 respectively.

 Therefore, when using the ADC with its higher Nyquist zones, we expect the signal-to-noise ratio (SNR) to degrade to an extent.
 We investigated this by using the ADC at 1.96608~GS/s to sample various signals generated at higher frequencies (zones) which were aliased to 800~MHz within the first zone of the ADC.
-We compared the SNR when the signal is generated using a microwave synthesizer to that from the RFSoC DAC.
 The DAC decoder mode was set to normal (NRZ) mode for this test.

 The 800~MHz signal from the RFSoC DAC, in the first Nyquist zone of the ADC sampling rate, is measured to have $\text{SNR} \approx 2\times{}10^{3}$ (see Fig.~\ref{pic:snr}).
 The 7.06432~GHz signal, the 8$^{\text{th}}$ Nyquist zone alias of the 800~MHz, is in the similar range of the typical qubit transition frequency.
 At this frequency, the SNR is measured to be around $4\times{}10^{2}$, which is around 5 times lower than when using 800~MHz.